Ruben9922/wordsearch/README.md

 *   Words can overlap (only on the same letter of course), as long as they don't overlap completely
 *   Choose whether words may be placed backwards
 *   Choose whether to add parts (substrings) of words to make the game more difficult (e.g. a wordsearch containing the word "awesomeness" might also contain parts of that word such as "awe" or "awesome")
+*   Download the wordsearch as a text file

 ## Future Updates
-*   Add ability to download the generated wordsearch (e.g. as PDF or text file)
+*   Add ability to download the generated wordsearch as an image or PDF document
 *   Remove requirement for wordsearches to be square (i.e. number of rows and number of columns always being equal)